Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 _**Figure 6.43**.
 The basic idea of finding a nearest neighbour based on geographic distance._

 Quite often with very large datasets, we might want to limit the search area up to a specific maximum distance.
 This can be due to practical reasons as it can significantly speed up the computation time, or because we have specific reasoning that makes it sensible to limit the search area.
-For example, if we would aim to understand how easily accessible public transportation is to citizens living in a city, it would make sense to limit the search area e.g. up to 2 km from the homes of people, because people are not willing to walk for very long distances to get into a bus stop.
+For example, if we would aim to understand how easily accessible public transportation is to citizens living in a city, it would make sense to limit the search area e.g. up to 2 km from the homes of people, because people are not willing to walk for very long distances to reach a bus stop.
 It's important to notice that the distances in the calculations are commonly based on the Euclidian distance, i.e. we calculate the distances based on coordinates on a Cartesian plain, meaning that the distances do not consider changes in height (i.e. third dimension is omitted).
 It is of course possible also to consider 3D distances, but the most typical Python tools ignore the height information.

 ## Nearest neighbour analysis in Python